geetchoudhary/Event-Management-System/README.md

 The application can be primarily used for the following three tasks:

 - Registration of a new host
-- Host enters the visitor he is expecting
 - Visitor Check In
 - Visitor Check Out